mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

   }
 }
 ```
-5. The most important step** to make your plugin visible to elasticsearch is to add `es-plugin.properties` file to the resources directory with the following content:
+5. **The most important step** to make your plugin visible to elasticsearch is to add `es-plugin.properties` file to the resources directory with the following content:
 ```properties
 plugin=hw.elasticsearch.HelloWorldPlugin
 ```
 If you forget to do so, even after successful installation of the plugin, elasticsearch will ignore your plugin.

+### Debugging elasticsearch plugin

+We already have elasticsearch dependency in our project with full functional elasticsearch node.
+At the matter of fact one of the options to connect to elasticsearch cluster using Java API is to start embedded node instance inside your application.
+Thus debugging of your plugin is very easy.
+You  just need to add run configuration with main class `org.elasticsearch.bootstrap.ElasticsearchF`.

 ### Moving forward.
 Add new script language support.

-### Debugging elasticsearch plugin

 ### Release on github